 Remember that stakeholders can be internal as well as external (for example government agencies).

-The benefits of the document-centered approach to project planning becomes clear when we talk about creating a risk log.
+The benefits of the document-centered approach to project planning becomes clear when we talk about creating a risk register.

-A risk log (or risk register) is where you record the most critical risks your project could be facing.
+A risk register (or risk log) is where you record the most critical risks your project could be facing.
 It doesn’t just define those risks, but it also requires you to think about mitigating actions.
 Actions that either reduce the negative impact of a risk or alternative steps you could take if your original plan fails (your plan “B”).

 9. Project communication plan